Names in the mix: a list of potential Conservative leadership contenders

 — Richard Decarie: political aide under former Conservative leader Stephen Harper while in opposition, helped run Harper's Quebec operations.

-— Michael Fortier: former Conservative senator from Quebec who also served as a cabinet minister in the Conservative government.

-— Michelle Rempel Garner: current Conservative MP for the riding of Calgary Nose Hill.
+— Michelle Rempel Garner: Conservative MP for the riding of Calgary Nose Hill.

 — Rudy Husny: longtime Quebec political operative for the Conservative party.

-— Peter MacKay: former Conservative cabinet minister and longtime MP from Nova Scotia, who currently lives in Toronto.
+— Peter MacKay: former Progressive Conservative leader, Conservative cabinet minister and longtime MP from Nova Scotia, who now lives in Toronto.

 — Erin O'Toole: former Conservative cabinet minister and current MP from the Toronto-area riding of Durham.
 Ran in the 2017 race.